 Resource: Getting Ovulation Back on Track

 Uterine Fibroids: Uterine fibroids are benign tumors of the uterus.
 While experts aren’t entirely sure why they develop, fibroids are very common during a woman’s reproductive years.
 Most fibroids do not interfere with fertility, but very large fibroids can present a problem.
 The common culprit: high estrogen or progesterone levels.
-Caffeine, soy foods, and hormone injected meats and dairy products aggravate fibroids by further disrupting hormone balance.
+Caffeine, soy foods, and hormone-injected meats and dairy products aggravate fibroids by further disrupting hormone balance.

 Ovarian cysts: Ovarian cysts are fluid-filled growths in the ovaries.
 Small ovarian cysts generally go away on their own.
 However, large cysts can cause pain, damage to the ovaries, create scar tissue, or possibly displace other reproductive organs.
 The common culprits: excess progesterone or estrogen, abnormal egg follicle development during ovulation, endometriosis (blood filled cysts called chocolate cysts), PCOS.

-PCOS (Polycystic Ovary Syndrome): The most complex reproductive issue of the modern era, classic PCOS is characterized by obesity, polycystic ovaries, irregular menstruation, elevated levels of androgens, fertility problems and insulin resistance.
-There are, however, many presentations of PCOS that differ from that I just explained.
+PCOS (Polycystic Ovary Syndrome): The most complex reproductive issue of the modern era, classic PCOS is characterized by obesity, polycystic ovaries, irregular menstruation, elevated levels of androgens, fertility problems, and insulin resistance.
+There are, however, many presentations of PCOS that differ from that which I just explained.
 The common culprits: elevated testosterone, androstenedione and estrone; androgen exposure in the womb; obesity; insulin resistance; chronic inflammation.